pjekel/cbtree/documentation/CheckBoxTree.md

 As of dojo 1.6 all dijit widgets come with the so called auto-magic accessors *get()* and *set()*.
 All CheckBox Tree API's, that is, the CheckBox Tree, Tree Styling and Store Model API, use these accessors as their primary interface.
-For example, to get the checkbox state of a tree node one could simply call:
+For example, to get the checked state of a tree node one could simply call:
 *get("checked")* or to change the checked state call: *set("checked",true)*.

+#### Note: ####
+The property names *"checked"* and *"enabled"* are automatically mapped to the appropriate store item properties based on the store models *checkedAttr* and *enabledAttr* values.
+Therefore, at the application level you can simple  use the keywords *"checked"* and *"enabled"* regardless of the actual store item properties.

 *****************************
 #### get( propertyName ) ####